 One of the amazing things that Karen Moncrieff has managed is the assemblage of an impressive cast that ranges from industry veterans and awards winners – Piper Laurie, Mary Beth Hurt, Toni Collette, Marcia Gay Harden – to new faces on the rise – Kerry Washington, Rose Byrne, Brittany Murphy, as well as fine support on the male side from Giovanni Ribisi.
 It is hard to single out who among these gives the best performance.
 Probably the edge goes to Mary Beth Hurt playing a frightened middle-aged woman having to deal with harsh revelations.
 It is equally good to see Piper Laurie, one of the great and underrated actresses of the 1970s, back as Toni Collette’s aging and venomous mother and showing that she has lost none of the fieriness that marked her best performances.

-Subsequently, Karen Moncrieff went onto direct the legal drama The Trials of Cate McCall (2013), the Virgina C. Andrews adapted tv movie Petals on the Wind (2014) and the ghost story The Keeping Hours (2017).
+Subsequently, Karen Moncrieff went onto direct the legal drama The Trials of Cate McCall (2013), the Virgina C. Andrews adapted tv movie Petals on the Wind (2014) and the beautifully subtle ghost story The Keeping Hours (2017).

 (Winner for Best Supporting Actress (Mary Beth Hurt), Nominee for Best Supporting Actress (Piper Laurie) at this site’s Best of 2006 Awards).